Defenser1337/Credit-score-ml-telegram-bot/README.md

-# Default risk telegram bot
+# Credit score ml telegram bot

 This telegram bot can help you estimate your credit score without going to the bank.
 The bot works using a machine learning model trained on this dataset [Credit score classification](https://www.kaggle.com/datasets/parisrohan/credit-score-classification).